Superseded - Restrictions for Queensland

 the restrictions listed in column 2 of Schedule 2; and

-operating for seated patrons indoors where a restricted business, activity or undertaking in Queensland serves food or drink; and
+operating for seated patrons only where a restricted business, activity or undertaking in an area outside an impacted area serves food or drink; and

 Example – bar, restaurant, café, pubs.

-not operating an area for dancing indoors unless at a wedding, dance studio or dance class.
+not operating an area for dancing unless at a wedding, dance studio or dance class.

 Note – a venue permitted to have dancing must do so in accordance with the requirements in Restrictions on Businesses, Activities and Undertakings Direction (No. 16), or its successors.